 Payroll Taxes (PAYE/UIF/SDL)

-Payroll taxes are made of deductions made from employee salaries or employer contributions to SAR.
+Payroll taxes are made up of deductions made from employee salaries or employer contributions to SARS.
 Pay As You Earn (PAYE)/ Employees Tax is withheld from the employee’s salary and submitted to SARS.
 Skills Development Levy (SDL) is paid by the employer.
 Unemployment Insurance Fund (UIF) is both withheld from the employee’s salary and paid by the employer in equal shares.
 SDL is a compulsory levy that is paid by employers to SARS to contribute to the training and skills enhancement of employees.
 UIF is a compulsory payment made by employers required to register for PAYE or UIF.
 It’s managed by the unemployment insurance commissioner and is used to provide temporary relief for employees who lose employment.

 Who Should Pay Payroll Taxes?